TITLE: HUMAN SERVICES PROFESSIONAL

-Definition: The primary responsibility of a Human Service Professional is to provide individual and group counseling services for children in a residential setting including those considered to be at risk and those with special needs.
-The HSP will advocate for residents and work with other individuals and organizations to promote the academic, career, and personal and social development of children and youths.
+Definition: The primary responsibility of a Human Service Professional is to provide individual and group counseling services for children in a residential setting, including those considered to be at risk and those with special needs.
+The HSP will advocate for residents and work with other individuals and organizations to promote the academic, career, personal and social development of children and youth.
 The HSP will help residents evaluate their abilities, interests, talents, and personality characteristics in order to develop realistic academic and career goals.
 The HSP will use interviews, counseling sessions, or other methods in evaluating and advising residents.

 Duties and Responsibilities:

 1. Responsible for completing the intake assessments on all residents admitted to the program.